danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 - **Diamond**: Show the decision points with yes and no branches.
 - **Arrow**: Act as a connector to show the relationship and sequence, but sometimes an arrow might be returned the the previous process especially showing the repetition and loops.

 As we have covered the program *Vocable Code* in Chapter 7, Figure 9.1 below shows the corresponding flow chart, a different representation of the program.
 The original idea of this flow is to first demonstrate the high level logics and sequences, and second to elaborate the details in plain English.
-This flowchart does not follow conventional drawing strictly but using symbols, lines and text to communicate with wider audiences like our readers.
+This flowchart does not follow conventional drawing strictly but using symbols, lines and text to communicate with wider audience like our readers.

 ![flowchart](ch9_1.png)
 *Figure 9.1: The flow chart of Vocable Code by Winnie Soon*

-In this chapter, we take a slightly different objective and definition in working with flow charts:

-A flow chart shows a breakdown of tasks representing procedures, a step-by-step progression and algorithm.
-It is not a detailed flow chart that includes every possible computational steps but rather it demonstrates high-level processes for visual understanding that gives a general idea of how tasks are broken down.
-It is independent of any programming languages as it concerns procedures but not specific programming languages.

 Indeed flowcharts are used beyond science disciplines, for example it is relatively common to use flowchart in business sector to understand and communicate how different processes or workflows are done, such as recruitment process flow and customer complaint handling.
 In humanities teaching, we also introduce flowcharts as a means to deconstructing a text as well as to formulating a structure of an essay idea.
 It is a tool that helps thinking different procedures and processes.